2023 European Games: Emblem

 The official emblem of the games was unveiled on 21 June 2022, exactly one year before the opening ceremony.
-Designed by Marcin Salawa the emblem depicts a flame containing the towers of St. Mary's Basilica, to represent the ciry of Kraków and the Tatra Mountains, to represent the landscape of the Małopolska region.
+Designed by Marcin Salawa the emblem depicts a flame containing the towers of St. Mary's Basilica, to represent the city of Kraków and the Tatra Mountains, to represent the landscape of the Małopolska region.
 The colours, taken from the coats of arms of Kraków, and Małopolska, represent fire and water.
 Fire is said to symbolise action, will, energy, while water symbolises spirituality, emotions and purification.

 Motto

 The official motto of the games is We are Unity, Jesteśmy jednością.

-Mascot
+Mascots

 “Krakusek” the dragon and “Sandra” the salamander have been chosen as the official mascots for the European Games Kraków-Małopolska 2023.
 The initiative, which received over 2,400 entries, was open to young people aged 5–15 across the continent.
-The exceptional dragon design by 15-year-old Katarzyna Biśta from Libiąż, Poland, perfectly encapsulates the local culture and history of Kraków.
-Complimenting Krakusek, the creation of the black and gold salamander by 10-year-old Gloria Goryl from Wojnicz, Poland, brilliantly portrays a real creature that calls south Poland its home.
+The dragon design by 15-year-old Katarzyna Biśta from Libiąż references the local culture and history of Kraków.
+Alongside Krakusek, the creation of the black and gold salamander by 10-year-old Gloria Goryl from Wojnicz portrays the fire salamander which can be found in south Poland.